 The NAVISON approach is based on modelling sound from time-averaged shipping source density, rather than from individual ships.
 The density-based approach is practical for large areas and long temporal durations (i.e., over time scales of quarters and years).
 In this approach, the sources are assumed to be distributed uniformly within each map cell and the corresponding source levels are based on the integrated sound source energy inside the cell.
-This is a novel and computationally efficient method that can be used to assess many different combinations of seasons, years, ship types, traffic scenarios, and technical and operational measures.
-The alternative approach is to calculate sound maps using the time-dependent locations of individual ships in AIS data sets (e.g., as in BIAS and JOMOPANS; Folegot et al. 2016, de Jong et al. 2021).
-This method is practical for small regions or limited numbers of sources but comes with a significant computational burden when modelling shipping sound propagation for thousands of sources over ocean basin scales and multiple years.
-Generating such data products with sufficiently fine time resolution is infeasible for NAVISON given the large spatiotemporal scope of the project.
-Thus, the shipping density-based modelling approach is preferred, due to the large area, number of regions, and number of years involved.
+This is a novel and computationally efficient method that can be used to assess many combinations of seasons, years, ship types, traffic scenarios, and technical and operational measures.
+The alternative approach is to calculate sound maps using the time-dependent locations of individual ships in AIS datasets (e.g., as in BIAS and JOMOPANS; Folegot et al. 2016, de Jong et al. 2021).
+This method is practical for small regions or limited numbers of sound sources but comes with a significant computational burden when modelling shipping sound propagation for thousands of sources over ocean basin scales and multiple years.
+Generating such data products with sufficiently fine time resolution is infeasible for NAVISON given the large area, number of regions, and number of years involved.

 For NAVISON, georeferenced layers of gridded source density data are used to quantity the sound energy originating from different categories of vessel, for a specified region, season, and frequency band.
-These source density layers are calculated by applying post-processing to the ship track data and associated source levels (Section 2.1.2).
+These source density layers are calculated by applying post-processing to the ship track data and associated source levels (see Section 2.1.2).
 This post-processing is implemented using a bespoke software tool, called Navsrcmap. which outputs raster files of georeferenced source density grids, by vessel type and frequency band.
-Source density is represented in terms of the areic source factor (ASF; symbol $F{S,A}$; units of Pa2), which is defined as the mean vessel source factor per unit area within a single grid cell.
-The ASF within each layer is adjusted to a reference source depth, based on the mean source depth of the vessel tracks, to facilitate the sound propagation modelling (Table 1).
-For visualisation purposes, the ASF data can be represented as areic source level (ASL; symbol $L{S,A}$) data by converting to decibels (Figure 4).
+Source density is represented in terms of the areic source factor (ASF; symbol $F{S,A}$ ; units of Pa), which is defined as the mean vessel source factor per unit area within a single grid cell.
+The ASF within each layer is adjusted to a reference source depth, based on the mean source depth of the vessel tracks, to facilitate the sound propagation modelling (see Table 1).
+For visualisation purposes, the ASF data can be represented as areic source level (ASL; symbol $L{S,A}$ ) data by converting to decibels (see Figure 4).

-Table 1 Average source depth (m) by vessel category, used for computing ASL.
+Table 1 Average source depth (m) by vessel category, used for computing areic source level (ASL).

-Category ASL Source Depth (m)
+Category ASL source depth (m)

 CAR 3.8

 CON 5.1

 PAS 3.2

 RRO 3.8

 TGC 5.1